microsoftgraph/microsoft-graph-docs/api-reference/beta/api/outlooktask-complete.md

 Here is an example of the response.
 The **completedDateTime** and other date-related properties in the response are expressed in PST.

+> [!NOTE]
-> **Note:** The response object shown here may be truncated for brevity.
+> The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,